humboldtjs/HumboldtJSDOM/README.md

 in Adobe Flash Builder.
 This may not be needed depending on your usage scenario.
 Actually building the library is done by running the ant build script in the *build* folder.

+Note that you may need to update the *FLEX_HOME* path in the ant build.xml